gmazzap/Faber/README.md

 Faber contains implementation of [magic `__sleep()` and `__wakeUp()` methods](http://php.net/manual/it/oop4.magic-functions.php) that prevents this kind of errors.

-When an instance of Faber is serialized and then unserialized, the obtained object contains only the id and the hash of original objects, that being strings bring no problems.
+When an instance of Faber is serialized and then unserialized, the serialized / unserialized object contains only the id and the hash of original objects, that being strings bring no problems.

 A little *sugar*: when Faber is instantiated using the `instance()` static method, serializing and then unserializing the instance variable will create an exact cloning of original object, because on wake up container state is cloned from saved instance: